incf-nidash/nidmresults-spmhtml/README.md

  ```
  nidm_results_display(<full path to nidm json file you wish to view>)
  ```
-(where <full path to nidm json file you wish to view> is replaced with the full path to the nidm json file you wish to view)
+(where <'full path to nidm json file you wish to view> is replaced with the full path to the nidm json file you wish to view)

 This should create output like the below.